The Town of Stonewall taxation year runs from January to December.

 Pay By Mail

 Cheques and money orders should be made payable to Town of Stonewall.
-Postdated cheques dated September 28th, 2018.
+Postdated cheques should be dated no later than the last business day in September.
 Ensure that you include the stub from your tax bill with your cheque or money order so that your payment can be applied to the correct roll number.
 Should you require a receipt, please include a note indicating your request, and one will be mailed to you.

 Town of Stonewall